Gutta-percha: Chemistry

 Chemically, gutta-percha is a polyterpene, a polymer of isoprene, or polyisoprene, specifically (trans-1,4-polyisoprene).
-The cis structure of polyisoprene is the common latex elastomer.
-While latex rubbers are amorphous in molecular structure, gutta-percha (the trans structure) crystallizes, leading to a more rigid material.
+The cis structure of polyisoprene is natural rubber.
+While natural rubber is amorphous in molecular structure, gutta-percha (the trans structure) crystallizes, leading to a more rigid material.
 It exists in alpha and beta forms, with the alpha form being brittle at room temperature.